Sudan Calendar with Holidays 2026 – Annual Layout

 4. Eidal-Fitr Holiday-Mar 21–23: Additional public holiday after EID to complete the celebration.

-6. Eidal-Pha, May 26–30: The Islamic feast of sacrifice celebrated over multiple days with prayer and community feasts.
+6. Eidal-Pha, May 26–30: The Islamic feast of sacrifice is celebrated over multiple days with prayer and community feasts.

 7. Islamic New Year-Jun 17: The Islamic Hijri calendar marks the beginning of the year.